 In 1969, at an auction on closure of the Dinorwic slate quarries at Llanberis, North Wales, the group were fortunate in acquiring the remains of a steam locomotive.

 The locomotive, the Hunslet quarry engine Irish Mail, was incomplete, with the boiler and other vital parts missing.

 Undaunted, the group continued to search for suitable parts to rebuild the locomotive, and over the next ten years acquired or made the parts to restore Irish Mail to working order.

 In 1980 the railway saw its first steam-hauled trains in operation.

-The Railway’s collection has continued to expand, and we now have nine steam locomotives, although not all are in working order.
+The Railway’s collection has continued to expand, and we now have six steam locomotives on site, although not all are fully restored.

 The search for additional diesel locomotives and rolling stock items carried on, and today the Railway has a comprehensive collection.

-A more detailed illustrated guide book is available from the Railway ticket office.
+A more detailed illustrated guide book is available from the Railway's station shop.